Trifolium glomeratum

 Trifolium glomeratum is a species of clover known by the common names clustered clover and bush clover.

+Description

+It is an annual herb growing decumbent to upright in form with mostly hairless herbage.
+The leaves are made up of oval leaflets up to 1.2 cm in length.
+The inflorescences occur in leaf axils, each a cluster of many flowers resembling a flowerhead.
+Each flower has a calyx of sepals with triangular points that bend outward and a pink corolla.

+Distribution and habitat

 It is native to Eurasia and North Africa and it is known elsewhere as an introduced species.
 It easily takes hold in disturbed areas, becoming a common weed.
-It is an annual herb growing decumbent to upright in form with mostly hairless herbage.
-The leaves are made up of oval leaflets up to 1.2 centimeters in length.
-The inflorescences occur in leaf axils, each a headlike cluster of many flowers.
-Each flower has a calyx of sepals with triangular points that bend outward, and a pink corolla.